 Principle Principle finding Exception standard reference Notable practice Why 1.
-Governance Standards met 1.1 Good practice The pharmacy team regularly record near misses and use these to learn from their errors.
-2. Staff Good practice 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive time to complete it.
-2.4 Good practice The pharmacy team maintain a clear and embedded culture of openness, honesty and learning.
-2.5 Good practice The pharmacy team are able to raise concerns and these concerns are acted on in a timely manner.
-The pharmacy team are able to demonstrate examples of this.
+Governance Standards met 1.1 Good practice The pharmacy team regularly record near misses 1.2 Good practice The pharmacy team regularly review the safety and quality of pharmacy services well 2.
+Staff Good practice 2.2 Good practice The pharmacy team can access training to keep their knowledge up to date and receive time to complete it.
+2.4 Good practice The pharmacy team members maintain a clear and embedded culture of openness, honesty and learning.
 3. Premises Standards met N/A N/A N/A 4.
-Services, including medicines management Standards met 4.1 Good practice The pharmacy team increase the accessibility of the flu vaccination service to their local patient population.
+Services, including medicines management Standards met 4.1 Good practice The pharmacy team increase the accessibility of the flu vaccination service to their local population.
 5. Equipment and facilities Standards met N/A N/A N/A